Skip to main content

 Add custom libraries

-Retool uses NsJail to sandbox the creation of execution environments for custom libraries.
+Retool automatically tries to use NsJail to sandbox the creation of execution environments for custom libraries.
 NsJail requires privileged container access.
+While NsJail is not required to use custom libraries, it is strongly recommended.

 Privileged mode is not supported by ECS/Fargate deployments.
 To make use of custom libraries, you must either: